cstarkjp/Langevin/README.md

 Be aware that this takes a **long** time, because it recompiles pretty much everything needed.

 The package can also be built "by hand."
-Some build info is provided in [`cplusplus/`](https://github.com/cstarkjp/Langevin/tree/main/cplusplus/README.md) directory.
+Some build info is provided in the [`cplusplus/`](https://github.com/cstarkjp/Langevin/tree/main/cplusplus/README.md) directory.
 The build system is [meson-python](https://mesonbuild.com/meson-python/), using [pybind11](https://pybind11.readthedocs.io/en/stable/) as the C++ wrapper.

 ## Usage